SankariNL/SankariNL.github.io/_posts/2022-02-09-IM18-CCM50InfluxDBAndGrafana.markdown

 Now give the datasource a name, choose `InfluxQL` as the query language and fill in the connection settings as shown below.
 [![Grafana datasource InfluxDB](/assets/img/GrafanaDatasourceInfluxSettings.png)](/assets/img/GrafanaDatasourceInfluxSettings.png)

-Scroll down and enter the databasename created earlier
+Scroll down and enter the name of the database created earlier.

 [![Grafana datasource save](/assets/img/GrafanaDatasourceInfluxSave.png)](/assets/img/GrafanaDatasourceInfluxSave.png)

 Click `Save & test` to save the settings and test the connection.
 The result should show `Data source is working`.

-## Visualize the saves values from InfluxDB with Grafana
+## Visualize the saved values from InfluxDB with Grafana
 Go back to the first view and click on `Create your first dashboard` to create a new dashboard.
 Then click on `Add a new panel`.
 The following screens shows:

 [![Grafana dashboard](/assets/img/GrafanaCreateDashboard.png)](/assets/img/GrafanaCreateDashboard.png)